singhimanshu06/jekyll-now/about.md

 title: About
 permalink: /about/
 ---
 I'm a curious CS graduate student exploring and trying to learn things well and also help others learn well.
-Recently, I'm more into Machine Learning and at times polishing my problem-solving skill.
+Recently, I'm more into Machine Learning and at times brushing up my problem-solving skill.

 ### Academics